Have You Ordered Your Priorities for the New Year?

 The mundane will become holy when it’s done for the glory of God.

-[Editor's Note: Excerpted from Meet the New You: A 21-Day Plan for Embracing Fresh Attitudes and Focused Habits for Real Life Change by Elisa Pulliam.
+This excerpt is from Meet the New You: A 21-Day Plan for Embracing Fresh Attitudes and Focused Habits for Real Life Change by Elisa Pulliam.
 Used by permission of WaterBrook Press, a division of Penguin Random House, LLC.
 All rights reserved.
-No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.]
+No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.

 Elisa Pulliam is passionate about women experiencing a life transformed by God for the sake of impacting the next generation—a mission fueled by God’s redeeming work in her life and 20-plus years in youth and women’s ministry.
 She’s the founder of moretobe.com, serves as the Executive Director of kingdomhearts.us, and is a life coach, coach trainer, and speaker.
 However, she considers her greatest roles as wife to Stephen and mom to four amazing children at their home in New York.
 Connect with Elisa at elisapulliam.com.